LTH3ar/hoangnv-sfm-fork/README.md

 # Simulator measures the influence of people on AGVs using Social Force Model

+## Fork Information

+- This project is a fork of the original project [here](https://github.com/bkhnk48/hoangnv-sfm.git) by [HoangNV](https://github.com/bkhnk48)
+- This fork add some features to work with the project [here](https://github.com/bkhnk48/pathPlanningSimulation.git)

 ## Social Force Model
 The Social Force Model (SFM) is a mathematical model used to describe the movement of individuals in crowded spaces.
 It was first proposed by Dirk Helbing and Péter Molnár in 1995.